genevaers/Markdown-Test/docs/Intro20-User-Exit_Routines.md

 Exits require a definition that can be added using the User Exit-Routine screens within the Workbench.
 The name can be anything desired.
 The type can be either Read, Lookup, Write, or Format.
 The language must be defined.
 The executable must match the load page name stored within an accessible loadlib for either GVBMR95 or GVBMR88.
 The Optimizable flag is only applicable for lookup exits.
 Remember that GenevaERS bypasses certain lookups when the lookup has already been performed.
 In these cases, the look-up exit would not be called in the subsequent cases.
 If the lookup exit is stateless, in other words, it does not function differently from one execution to another given the same input parameters, the exit can be optimized.
 If the exit retains its state from one call to another, then it must be called each time and cannot be optimized.

-For example, one exit was written to detect the first time it was called for a particular event file record.
+For example, one exit was written to detect the first time it was called for a particular source file record.
 In this case, it would return a return code of 0; every subsequent call would return a code of 1.
 This exit cannot be optimized; each potential call must actually call the exit.
 Otherwise the exit would always return a code of 0.

 <div style="clear: right" >